 However, we know we cannot simply tell students education is important.
 It is our responsibility to promote their engagement in learning through dynamic and considered pedagogy.

 A simple and effective way to support student engagement is by incorporating learning experiences outside the classroom.
 The environment in which a child spends their time plays a significant role in brain development.
-With Australia's youth spending up to 30% of their waking time in front of a screen, taking classroom learning outside can help enrich students' educational experiences by creating a unique experience which brings education to life.
+With Australia's youth spending up to 30% of their waking time in front of a screen, taking classroom learning outside can help enrich students' educational experiences by creating a unique experience, bringing education to life.

-A trip to a museum, zoo or aquarium offers students some understanding of the world and an opportunity to learn through observation; however, outdoor education excursions provide an exceptionally immersive experience which imparts physical and developmental benefits unlike any other.
+A trip to a museum, zoo or aquarium offers students some understanding of the world and an opportunity to learn through observation; however, outdoor education excursions provide an exceptionally immersive experience, imparting physical and developmental benefits unlike any other.

 Outdoor education excursions are designed with purpose, to engage your students and empower them for success.
 When students have the opportunity to fully engage in their education – physically and emotionally, they break away from their routine, and learning becomes engrossing.
 During an outdoor education excursion, students take their knowledge with them to make the connections between their classroom learning and the outside world.
 These connections reinforce to students what they're learning is useful beyond their time in the classroom.